 The journal was developed based on behavioral psychology findings to help you actually form new habits.
 It is a soft-bound book that fits neatly into a purse or messenger bag.

 The journal offers a daily accountability section will keep you consistent in developing discipline and formulating habits.
-There is also a private Facebook community to help with the accountability.
+There is also a private Facebook community to help with accountability.

 Whatever planner you choose, pick one that best suits your needs and your planning style.
 For more planning tips, recipes and more, e sure to subscribe to my weekly newsletter here.
 What planner did you use this year?
 Will you use it again?